Ever love coffee so much you just wanted to eat it as well as drink it? Yeah, us too.

 But it wouldn’t really be a coffee shop without delicious baked goods.
 Our house made bakery program brings the same quality that you’ll find in all of our other offerings, and we are ecstatic to launch--and even better, offer the recipe to you--our own new Specialty Coffee Cake!

 Long time customers to our coffee shops will already know our 700 blend that we use for all of our espresso based drinks.
-For our Specialty Coffee Cake recipe, we build on 700’s incredible balance of sweetness, light acidity, and chocolatey decadence to really put the “coffee” in “coffee cake”.
+For our Specialty Coffee Cake recipe, we build on 700’s balance of sweetness, light acidity, and chocolatey finish to really put the “coffee” in “coffee cake”.

 YOU CAN HAVE THIS CAKE AND EAT IT, TOO